-and 2/11/2011).
-This analysis shows that the Israeli policy of retaliation is not substantially affected by Egyptian policies vis-à-vis the Gaza Strip.
+Column (5) adds to the analysis dummy variables for all Egyptian presidents during the period at issue (the omitted category is President Hozni Mubarak who held office between 10/14/1981 and 2/11/2011).
+This analysis shows that the Israeli policy of retaliation is not affected by Egyptian policies regarding the Gaza Strip.
 Israeli retaliation policy towards Gazan militants is the same under the rule of Mohamed Morsi (who belonged to the Muslim Brotherhood and repeatedly expressed solidarity with Gaza and Hamas while in power), or under the rule of Abdel Fattah el-Sisi's (who has been described by the Economist in May of 2016 as the "most pro-Israeli Egyptian leader ever").
 Israel retaliations seem to increase only for the period under the interim rule of Mohamed Tantawi.
 This period was characterized by upheaval and uncertainty in Egyptian politics.
 The interim rule of Tantawi starts with the ousting of Mubarak after almost 30 years in power, and it doesn't include a clear policy towards Israel and the Gaza Strip.
 Note that the inclusion of these dummies does not affect any of the estimated slopes in the retaliation contract between Israel and Gazan's militants.
 They only account for a time varying intercept or control for some other time varying omitted variable.